josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 Likewise:

-> £30 million saved
+> **£30 million saved**

 does not establish:

-> £30 million of capability lost.
+> **£30 million of capability lost.**

-The capability effect could be:
+The effect could be:

 - lower;
 - roughly proportional;
 - higher;
 - recoverable;
-- unrecoverable.
+- difficult to recover.

-That is why the current dispute cannot be analysed from the cash figure alone.
+This is why the current dispute cannot be understood from the cash figure alone.

 ---

-## 🧮 53.
-Training has option value
+## 58. 🧮 Training Has Option Value

 Training can create capacity which is never used in combat.